Tigers draft Arizona State slugger Torkelson with No. 1 pick

 All those impressive drives made the decision easy for the Detroit Tigers, who selected the Arizona State star with the No. 1 pick in the Major League Baseball amateur draft Wednesday night.

 But while Torkelson was long considered the favorite to go first overall, the surprise came when he was announced as a third baseman by Commissioner Rob Manfred.
-Detroit plans to move Torkelson to the hot corner from first base, where he played in college.
+Detroit plans to move Torkelson to the hot corner from first base, where he played for the Sun Devils.

 ''It shows the amount of respect they have for me as an athlete,'' a smiling Torkelson said on the MLB Network broadcast. ''I'll take it and run with it.
 I like to label myself as a baseball player, and you give me a bat, a ball and a glove, and you know what?
 I'm just going to want to win.''